SUMMARY

 Prototyping & learnings

-I did two prototypes to test the previous assumptions.
-The prototype is a lo-fi bot (acted through WhatsApp) that allowed me to understand that verbal exchange requires more trust and that written communication allows for more reflection.
-It also showed that 13-year-olds preferred to start the interaction (rather than the bot) and that asking questions allowed thinking while assumptions did not.
+I created two prototypes to test these assumptions.
+The first was a lo-fi bot on WhatsApp, which helped me discover that verbal communication requires more trust, while written communication gives users time to reflect.
+It also showed that 13-year-olds preferred to initiate the interaction rather than have the bot lead, and that asking open-ended questions encouraged thoughtful responses, whereas assumptions did not.

-The other prototype was a set of co-creation activities alongside child psychologists.
-The psychologist affirmed that written communication works better for reflection and that not even adults find everyday moments in their day to reflect, so why would a 13-year-old do it.
+The second prototype involved a series of co-creation activities with child psychologists.
+Their feedback confirmed that written communication supports better reflection and highlighted a key insight: even adults struggle to find moments in their day for reflection, so expecting a 13-year-old to do so might be unrealistic.

 pivot #2

-After careful consideration, both the insight and opportunity changed.
-The information showed that 13-year-olds lacked a tool and not necessarily a space.
+After careful consideration, both the insight and opportunity evolved.
+The findings revealed that 13-year-olds needed a tool, not just a space, to help them navigate challenges.

-The updated key insight: When 13-year-olds enter middle school, they struggle with their identity and acceptance from peers.
-Around this age, they are more critical but lack a tool to interpret situations appropriately.
+The updated key insight: When 13-year-olds enter middle school, they face struggles with identity and peer acceptance.
+At this age, they are more self-critical but lack the tools to interpret situations in a healthy and constructive way.

 UPDATED OPPORTUNITY AREA

-How Might We make mental health tools more accessible so 13-year-olds can learn to reframe situations more positively?
+How might we make mental health tools more accessible, enabling 13-year-olds to reframe situations and develop a more positive mindset?

 Concept